 The two main absences (route navigation and customizable profiles) are already resolved.
 Both things were very necessary, especially route navigation because it is essential when you have a watch with maps.
 To this we have to add that Suunto has lowered 50€ the price of the watch, making it a little more interesting.

-Do not forget that it is the first Suunto model with Android Wear, so it was clear that some things would cost a little more work.
+Let's not forget that this is the first Suunto model with Android Wear, so it was obvious that some things were going to take a little more work.
 Is it the perfect watch for everyone?
-Not at all, despite the updates I still think its “target” is quite defined.
-But Suunto has stepped forward and its use is no longer disappointing.
+Not at all, despite the upgrades I still think that its "target" is fairly well defined.
+But Suunto has stepped up to the plate and its use is no longer disappointing.

 Looking at the Suunto 7, the app and the rest of the 3/5/9 range updates, I think Suunto has understood that they need a wider army in the software development department.
 And it gives me the impression that it must have grown.

-In many respects Suunto is no longer playing catch up on functions, they are developing new and interesting features.
+In many respects Suunto is no longer playing catch-up in features, it is developing new and interesting features.
 In short...
-“Suunto is back.”
+"Suunto is back".

 And... thanks for reading!